 - 1.5 cup Full-fat coconut milk room temperature (I used just under 1 can of Organic Thai Kitchen Full Fat Coconut Milk)

-- ⅔ cup Unflavored whey protein powder vanilla whey protein and collagen protein also work **see notes Protein Powder Tips
+- ⅔ cup Unflavored whey protein powder vanilla whey protein, vegan protein and collagen protein also work **see notes Protein Powder Tips

 - ½ cup Unsweetened peanut butter or sunflower seed butter